Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: System Model

-To facilitate structured sensing, Phase I is divided into $QL$ equal-length sub-time slots denoted as $\tau^{s}_{ql}$, such that $\sum^{Q}_{q=1}\sum^{L}_{l=1}\tau^{s}_{ql} = \delta[n] \cdot \tau$, and each assigned to a specific beam direction in the codebook.
-The BS sequentially transmits probing beams and receives echo signals to detect the presence and parameters of UAVs.
-For modeling simplicity, it is assumed that the positions of UAVs remain unchanged during a frame, and the channel state is constant over the entire sensing process.
-Based on the received echoes, the BSs estimate the coarse spatial positions and angular signatures of the UAVs, which subsequently guide the beamforming design for the communication phase.
+In Phase II, the communication phase, the BSs use the sensed angular information for directional downlink beamforming over the remaining $(1-\delta[n])\tau$ duration.
+All UAVs are served concurrently, and better sensing in Phase I improves the beamforming quality and throughput in Phase II.

-In \textbf{Phase II} (communication phase), the BSs utilize the estimated angular information obtained during sensing to transmit communication signals to the UAVs via directional beamforming.
-This phase spans the remaining $(1-\delta[n]) \cdot \tau$ symbol durations.
-All UAVs are served concurrently using downlink beamforming, and conventional communication techniques are applied for data transmission.
-The quality of sensing in Phase I directly affects the beamforming performance and throughput in Phase II.
+This slot-level design reflects mobility-driven geometry variation.
+Since BS--UAV geometry and angular uncertainty vary across slots, the desirable sensing--communication split is generally time-varying.
+We therefore optimize $\delta[n]$ per slot.
+In implementation, $\delta[n]$ corresponds to allocating the first $N_{\mathrm{s}}[n]$ orthogonal frequency-division multiplexing (OFDM) symbols in each slot to beam scanning and the remaining symbols to downlink transmission, with the beam-sweeping order coordinated among cooperating BSs.